DPCscience/SFSI/README.md

 # SFSI

+The SFSI Package implements shrinkage and variable selection regression procedures into the Selection Indices framework.
+In this repository we maintain the latest version beta version.

 ## Family and Selection Indices

 Prediction of **breeding values** for a target trait (*y*<sub>*i*</sub>) is usually done using indirect information: